jacqizee/Lo-Fi-Tetris/README.md

 I also learned a lot about the importance of planning and pseudocode.
 I found that sometimes I would get stuck on a problem and try to tackle it right away, when really I could have benefitted from taking a step away from the code for a moment to think through the logic of a workable solution, then moving on to writing the code.

+### Wins

+I think some of the key wins in this project include:
+* Learning to manipulate cells within a flex-grid
+* Working out the logic for features like tetromino rotation, line clearing, and movement with the arrow keys
+* Styling with CSS to make a visually appealing game

 ## Future Features

 If I had more time, these are the features I would have loved to incorporate next:
 * Hard Drop for Tetronimos - this is a common feature in Tetris that I certainly do miss in my game.
 My approach would be to check the columns the current shape is in, then find which row has the highest paused cell.
 From there, I would lower the current shape to just above that row by adding to the currentPosition array
 * Counter-Clockwise Rotation - I have most of the checks in place already with my current rotation function, I think if I had time I would have allowed for rotation both directions
 * Color-Blind Mode - More of a styling/DOM manipulation challenge, but I would have loved to have had a button that would allow a user to toggle color-blind friendly tetronimo colors
-* Rotation Refactoring - I definitely went with more of a brute force solution to rotating with a matrix, I think there could be improments made to the code to clean it up
+* Rotation Refactoring - I definitely went with more of a brute force solution to rotating with a matrix, I think there could be improvements made to the code to clean it up

 ## Credits: